Prelude

 A Better Path

 As was discussed before, the focus should not be on asking the model and evaluating how it does, but rather on using the model to build better software.
-I recently saw a good example of this from Mark Ren's group12 called SALUTION.
-They aren't presenting "asking the model" as the goal itself, but instead asking the model to produce a better SAT solver, which is the main contribution.
+I recently saw a good example of this from Mark Ren’s group12 called SALUTION: Autonomous SAT Solver Evolution.
+They aren’t presenting “asking the model” as the goal itself, but instead asking the model to produce a better SAT solver, which is the main contribution.
 They can discuss the specific elements of the code that the model generated to produce a faster solver.
 The focus is on the product, not the model.

 Mark Ren and his team at NVIDIA Research are one of the few competent actors in the field of “ML for CAD”